 Find out what percentage of your employees are Phish-prone™ with your free phishing security test.
 Plus, see how you stack up against your peers with the new phishing Industry Benchmarks!

 IT pros have realized that simulated phishing tests are urgently needed as an additional security layer.
 Today, phishing your own users is just as important as having antivirus and a firewall.
 It is a fun and an effective cybersecurity best practice to patch your last line of defense: USERS

 Why?
-If you don't do it yourself, the bad guys will.
+If you don't do it yourself, the bad actors will.

 Here's how it works: